 Time: 50 mins

 This woodland path can be accessed off the R256 road from Glenveagh enroute to Falcarragh.
 The road leads from Muckish to Errigal through Fir lined trees some young to more mature.
 The woodland path is mostly flat and is suitable for pushchairs and would be ideally for cycling.
 There are also several trails of the main route.
-There are lots of birds to be heard chattering in the trees and the continuous running of the many brooks and streams make it a tranquil setting.
+You will hear lots of birds chattering in the trees and the continuous running of the many brooks and streams make it a tranquil setting.
 There is limited parking at the entrance.
+We hope you enjoy explore the walks and trails in Creeslough if you would like to recommend one please get in touch by email.